ANMOL2212002/CovidSmartMall/README.md

 data to keep track of the amount of sanitizer used.The data can be made available to the general public so that they could plan their visit accordingly

+## Functionalities provided:
+- We use `blynk`(using bluetooth) to interact with the customer and prompt them to check their temperature and notify them the temperature details and if they are allowed to go inside or not.

+- We use sensors for:
+   1. Measuring temperature of customers.
+   2. Opening entry and exit gates when required.
+   3. Dispensing sanitizer once a person places his/her hand below the sanitizer.
+   4. Prompting the authorities to refill sanitizer when required.
+   5. To make sure people are maintaining social distancing.

+- We store various data using om2m technology and use it for making graphs for analysis.

+- We also have two websites which provide the following functionality:
+  - stores various data regarding sanitizer for analysis and prompts the mall workers to refill it when required.
+  - stores info regarding peopel present inside the mall.

 ## Team Members:
 1. Aryan Gupta
 2. Anmoldeep Kaur Dhillon